What’s in it? Quick Summary

 People with great self-respect aren’t afraid of laughing at themselves.

-On the flip side, people with low self-respect get offended very easily.
+On the flip side, people with low self-respect get offended easily.
 Sometimes, a simple line that doesn’t align with their worldview can trigger their insecurities.

 What is self-efficacy?